MarkoIvanetic/letsgo/README.md

 ### :satellite: Starting each app seperately

 You can also do it manually.
-Dont worry about copying env - `dotenv` source it from the root folder.
+Don't worry about copying env - `dotenv` source it from the root folder.

 For starting the API:
 ````